 According to the report, Nigeria has three as its best country score on a list of ratings, while countries like Korea Republic and Mexico had seven as their best score on the rankings.
+The report states that Nigeria’s manufacturing sector, which currently contributes 9 percent to GDP, has the potential to contribute up to 30 percent of GDP, as the country can prioritise its agricultural value chain development.
 Nigeria ranks low on emerging markets manufacturing - BusinessDay : News you can trust BusinessDay : News you can trust.
 Nigeria : Nigerian govt allocates N51bn to garment industry - Apparel News Nigeria.
 Nigeria: Manufacturers Plan Expo to Boost Industrialisation, SMEs.
 By Crusoe Osagie The Nigeria manufacturing and equipment (NME) expo scheduled to hold on March 14 to 16, 2017 at Landmark Event Centre, Victoria Island, Lagos, is designed to enhance the nation's quest to achieve a virile industrialised economy, the organisers have said.